Colonia del Valle: Religious buildings

 The religious structures found in the Del Valle include the Templo del Purísimo Corazón de María (Parish of the Most Pure Heart of Mary) at the corner of Gabriel Mancera number 415.
 It was built in the early 20th century.
 In 1996, several scenes of the film Romeo + Juliet were filmed at the church.
 Mexican singer Luis Miguel was baptized there.

 The Temple of San Lorenzo Xochimanca, located in the park of the same name, a.k.a.
 Parque Popular, was built in the 16th century.

 The Parroquia del Señor del Buen Despacho, located in Parque Tlacoquemécatl, dates from the 18th century.
-The Temple of Santo Tomás Actipan, built in 1897, is located at the corner of Bufalo and Tigre streets.
+The Temple of Santo Tomás Actipan, built in 1897, is located at the corner of Buffalo and Tigre streets.

 The Temple of Santa Monica, with the signature "cáscaro" thin-shell structure of its architect Félix Candela, on Fresa Street opposite the park of San Lorenzo, was built in 1962.
-The Parish of Divine Providence in Adolfo Prieto street was constructed between 1968 and 1974.
+The Parish of Divine Providence in Adolfo Prieto Street was constructed between 1968 and 1974.